kiranmak/draft-km-doc/draft-kmak-intarea-energygrid.md

 ### Protocols

-The communication requirements are documented in IEC 61850: Part 5 standard (since this requires purchase of standard, the reference is not added to the document.
-Instead {{RT-MSGS}} provides an indirect reference is used).
+The communication requirements are documented in IEC 61850: Part 5 standard and an overview of the communication architecture and messages are described in the {{IEC-SPEC}} paper.

+>Note: since this requires purchase of the copy of the standard, reference to this document is not added.
+Instead {{IEC-SPEC}} and {{RT-MSGS}} provide indirect references with sufficient context.

-Power grid systems use different types of messages listed in {{RT-MSGS}} below.
+Power grid systems use different types of messages {{RT-MSGS}} as below.

- * IEC GOOSE protocol is an event-driven protocol designed to exchange messages between the IEDs over Ethernet.
-It supports periodic and event based messages.
+ * IEC GOOSE is an event-driven protocol designed to exchange messages between the IEDs over the Ethernet.
+It supports both periodic and event based messages.
    Event-based messages are used for reporting errors and are sent in bursts to compensate for any packet loss (since the protocol is publisher/subscriber based).
 The {{grid-proto}} show all the protocol interfaces.

-*  Sampled Measured values (SV) protocol is also over Ethernet to connect the other side of IEDs interact over the process bus to collect sampled values (SV) from the devices.
+*  Sampled Measured Values (SV) protocol is also over Ethernet to connect to the other side of IEDs to interact over the process bus.
+   Using this protocols  collect sampled values (SV) from the devices.
    The SV interfaces between the IEDs and MUs.
-   It is used to carry digital values of voltage and current and used for control and monitoring applications.
+   An MU will convert analog readings to digital, then use SMV format to carry digital values of voltage and current for control and monitoring applications.
 SMV messages are broadcast messages and an svID field is utilized to distinguish and classify them.

 * MMS protocol is an application client/server protocol designed for interoperability between different device manufacturers.

-One of the problem with Ethernet based payloads on process and station bus is that the Ethernet is a broadcast medium and without appropriate address validation (or lack of it) can lead to substation susceptible to flooding attacks. see {{SMV-ATTACKS}} for more vulnerabilities in SMV and GOOSE protocols.
+One of the concerns with the Ethernet based payloads on process and station bus is that the Ethernet is a broadcast medium and without appropriate address validation (or lack of it) substation may be susceptible to flooding attacks.
+See {{SMV-ATTACKS}} for more vulnerabilities in SMV and GOOSE protocols.

 ~~~~